backward clock

 "I've been gone over an hour, Ray.
 Don't tell me you fell asleep with the TV on again."

-Raymond looked at the game on the screen.
-It was the sixth inning already.
-He pressed the button on the remote again.
-The numbers on the digital clock of the VCR accelerated like the dials on a gas pump.
+Raymond looked at the ballgame on the screen.
+It was the middle of the seventh inning already.
+He pressed the right-arrow button on the remote again, and the numbers on the digital clock of the VCR accelerated like the dials on a gas pump.
+Pressing the red button returned the clock to its normal speed.

-"Blanche," he cried, "come here and look at this."
+"Blanche," he cried, "come here and look at this.
+Blanche."

 He pressed the button again.
-Blanche seemed to run into the room with the speed of Jesse Owens being chased by the Ku Klux Klan.
+His wife seemed to race into the living room with the speed of Jesse Owens.

 "See what?"
 Blanche asked after her husband pressed the red button.

-Raymond realized that Blanche hadn't been aware of the acceleration of time, but he was aware of it because he was the one holding the remote.
+It suddenly occurred to Raymond that his wife was not aware of the temporary acceleration of time, but he was.
+Most likely because he was the one holding the remote.

 "Nothing.
 It was just something I wanted to show you on television, but you missed it."

-Raymond then tried pressing the button when the TV was turned off.
-This time Blanche raced through the room and up the stairs only to come down a few seconds later, showered and dressed for bed.
+He then tried pressing the right-arrow button when the television was turned off.
+This time Blanche ran through the room and up the stairs only to come down a few minutes later, dressed for bed and with her hair in curlers.

 * * *

-At 9:10 he again took the remote out of his briefcase.
-He pressed the button and watched his fellow employees complete their eight-hour workday in a matter of minutes.
-When he got home, he kissed Blanche on the cheek and headed upstairs to the bedroom where he took out the remote and fast-forwarded to 10:30.
+At 9:10, he again took the remote control out of his briefcase.
+He pressed the fast-forward button and watched his fellow employees complete their eight-hour workday in a matter of minutes.
+When he got home, he kissed Blanche on the cheek and headed upstairs to the bedroom where he took out the remote control and fast-forwarded to 10:30.
 Then he curled up in bed and went to sleep.

 Raymond woke the next morning feeling fully refreshed.
-He'd come to the conclusion that he would have to be more careful with his time traveling.
-Fast-forwarding through his eight-hour workday upset his internal clock, but if he went forward in twenty-four-hour increments, his sleeping and eating cycles shouldn't be thrown off.
+He came to the conclusion that he would have to be more careful with his time traveling.
+Fast-forwarding through his eight-hour workday upset his internal clock and caused spikes and dips in his circadian rhythm.

-When he took the remote out of his briefcase after his morning coffee, he said to himself, "Let's see.
+When he took the remote control out of his briefcase the next morning, he said to himself, "Let's see.
 Today is Wednesday.
 If I go ahead forty-eight hours, that will bring me to Friday.
 I can work my normal eight hours, get my paycheck and start my weekend without any ill effects."

 "Ray, I'd like to have a word with you.
 Is there something bothering you?
 Are you having any trouble at home?"